andreasoie/bigdata/README.md

 # BigData - TMA4851

-### Prereq
+### Prerequisite
 Make sure you have support for python, pip and and your favorite virtual environment (see [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for more details)

 ### Installation
 ```bash
 # Create and activate your environment